Please contact us with your questions or comments.

 - Assisting them to understand our culture and norms (eg. greeting colleagues on a first-name basis, our open-door policy, etc).

-- Accompanying them to organizational events such as Castle Coffee and Town Hall.
+- Accompanying them to organizational events such as Castle Coffee and Campus Conversation.

-The Navigator also helps the new employee find his/her was around RRU by:
+The Navigator also helps the new employee find their way around RRU by:

 - Helping to identify key resources.

 Navigators are selected by their departmental manager/director to assist new employees upon their arrival.
 The role of departmental Navigator can change hands over time or be taken on by two or more individuals when necessary.

 There are many advantages to having and being a Navigator within a department.
 It can offer the opportunity to:

 - Further develop one's leadership skills.

 - Promote inclusion.

 In order to bring together those individuals who make such a positive impact on our new employees, an RRU Welcome Wagon Committee has been established and consistsof all the departmental Navigators on campus.
 The purpose of this committee is to share ideas, suggestions, celebrate accomplishments and provide information on their department's orientation activities in order to enhance the orientation experience for new employees, while maintaining the consistency of the information shared.